Pressures on shorebirds

 Some shorebirds can adapt to regular disturbances at predictable distances, for instance a walking track, railway line or boat course that limits the movement of people, their pets or vehicles.
 Sudden, loud, unpredictable disturbances are the most threatening to shorebirds.
 High impact disturbances include shouting, people running, jet skis, helicopters, kite boards, fast and noisy boats, and dogs.

 Education and regulation may be used to minimise disturbance.
 Restrictions may be necessary for certain activities such as bait-digging, flying below a certain height, walking dogs and fast boat travel in areas where shorebirds occur.
 Avoidance and refuge areas may be designated and, at least for some of the tidal cycle, they may become off limits to humans.

 Breeding resident shorebirds

 Breeding resident shorebirds (e.g. those birds that don’t migrate along the Flyway) such as the pied oystercatcher, sooty oystercatcher, beach stone-curlew, red-capped plover and black-winged stilt breed on the upper beach, foredune, close to the water’s edge in low vegetation or on slightly raised sites in shallow water and are at particular risk.
 Trampling and other disturbance of nests, eggs or chicks, or continued disturbance of brooding adults may all result in low reproductive rates of a local population.

 Specific education and management programs may be needed to manage these threats.

 This page should be cited as:

-Department of Environment and Science, Queensland (2013) Pressures, WetlandInfo website, accessed 24 September 2020.
+Department of Environment and Science, Queensland (2021) Pressures on shorebirds, WetlandInfo website, accessed 13 May 2021.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/bird-management/pressures.html